 For the jalapeño deviled eggs:

-- 1/2 teaspoon jalapeño, save a some slices of jalapeño as a garnish
+- 1/2 teaspoon jalapeño, save some slices of jalapeño as a garnish

-Mash the yolks with a fork, then stir in mayonnaise, mustard, and worcestershire sauce.
+Mash the yolks with a fork, then stir in mayonnaise, mustard, and Worcestershire sauce.
 Add salt and pepper to taste, mix breaking up as many yolk bits as possible.
-Scoop 1/3 of the yolk mixture into a pastry bag or plastic bag with one of the corners snipped off and pipe the yolk mixture into 4 eggs whites.
+Scoop 1/3 of the yolk mixture into a pastry bag or plastic bag with one of the corners snipped off and pipe the yolk mixture into 4 egg whites.

 I’ve been sick.
 Hence the lack of posts recently.
 I went out Newport Beach with Reed for a lovely weekend away but on the way back I picked up the flu.
 Yesterday I couldn’t even get out of bed but luckily I had an interesting book that I have to finish for my book club this weekend.

 Instead, before I got sick I recreated of couple items that we had while we were in California.
 First up is the bruschetta.
-We were staying at the Pelican Hill Resort, we had our lunch at Rose Cafe and then we have early morning flight to LA and the drive down we decided to have an early dinner at one of the resort restaurants.
+We were staying at the Pelican Hill Resort, we had our lunch at Rose Cafe and then we have an early morning flight to LA and the drive down we decided to have an early dinner at one of the resort restaurants.
 Since we were early we got their best table.
-Having a relaxing dinner while we watched the sun set over the Pacific made me the 4am wake up call all worth it.
+Having a relaxing dinner while we watched the sunset over the Pacific made me the 4 am wake-up call all worth it.

 The burrata bruschetta was my favorite but that’s probably because I adore creamy cheeses.
 The tomatoes topping made me jealous because their tomatoes were so much better than the ones I can get on the East coast especially this early in the spring.
 The mushrooms were good in that way that mushrooms that have been cooked in lots of butter always are.